 Time To EAT!

-My husband and I absolutely LOVED this lemon herb couscous salad!
-We had it as a side dish to accompany our dinner of Pan-Seared Creole Salmon and garlic bread.
-It was fantastic!
-The salad is full of flavor, with chewy raisins and dried cranberries, and crunch from the English cucumber and toasted pecans.
-The herb combination really makes this salad shine!
+The salad is full of flavor, with chewy raisins. dried cranberries, and crunch from the English cucumber and toasted pecans.
+Plus, the herb combination really makes this salad shine!

 I hope you will consider making this Lemon Herb Couscous Salad for yourself!
 We really enjoyed it very much!
-If you enjoy it, too, be sure to check out my recipe for Cranberry Orange Israeli Couscous!
-It is so good!
-Have a wonderful day.
-May it be full of hope, joy, encouragement and blessings!
+If you enjoy it, too, be sure to check out my recipe for Cranberry Orange Israeli Couscous and Asian-Inspired Couscous.
+They are so good!

 Interested In More Side Salad Recipes?